alicemaestri13/Stranger_Sentiment/Acknowledgments.md

 We thank **Google API Services** for providing the developer tools that allowed us to extract YouTube comments, experiment with large datasets, and analyze fan sentiment effectively.

+We also would like to point out the usage of AI Tools during the coding and development part, and extensive vibe-coding implementations with:
+**Gemini 3 Pro High**

 ---

 ## 👩‍💻 The Team